on this page

 - met the definition of harm, like one of the clinical conditions listed in the policy

-- been admitted to hospital as an inpatient because of the harm you suffered or seek a waiver
+- been admitted to hospital as an inpatient or claimed a waiver if seen in an outpatient care setting

-- losses or expenses of $1,000 or more, excluding pain and suffering, due to the COVID-19 vaccination.
+- losses or expenses of $1,000 or more, not including pain and suffering, due to the COVID-19 vaccination.

-When we assess your claim we may need to consult with TGA, the Department of Health and Aged Care or an independent expert panel.
+When we assess your claim we may consult TGA, the Department of Health and Aged Care or an independent expert panel.

 How to meet the definition of harm